shayan-fallah/InternShipTask-Log-File-Analysis-and-Visualization/README.md

 ## Visulization.ipynb
   jupyter nootbook contains graph and visulization of the extracted data

-## log.json
+## DataBase dircetory :
+  Description of data base and exported file for the data
-  json file which I used the mysql workbench to export the database that the python script created from log.txt
+    (json nad html files which I used the mysql workbench to export the database that the python script created from log.txt